elastic/elastic-agent/pkg/component/fake/component/README.md

 ## How to use the fake component
-If we need to use the fake component for a manual test, we need to build it suing `mage build:testbinaries` and then we have to drop the binary and its corresponding spec file (see example below) in the `elastic-agent-<unique suffix>/data/components` directory.
+If we need to use the fake component for a manual test, we need to build it using `mage build:testbinaries` and then we have to drop the binary and its corresponding spec file (see example below) in the `elastic-agent-<unique suffix>/data/components` directory.